-DOE’s latest new Office of Clean Energy Demonstrations sports a fresh $20B to support demonstration projects across clean hydrogen, carbon capture, advanced nuclear reactors, grid-scale energy storage, and grid updates.
+DOE’s new Office of Clean Energy Demonstrations sports a fresh $20B to support demonstration projects across clean hydrogen, carbon capture, advanced nuclear reactors, grid-scale energy storage, and grid updates.
 “OCED has a clear role in commercializing clean energy technologies and filling a critical innovation gap on the path to achieving our nation’s climate goals.
 We will validate these technologies in real-world conditions and provide confidence that the technology works as intended,” explains Kelly Cummins, OCED’s Acting Director.
-The office will look to develop clean energy demonstration projects with organizations - including tech developers, EPC firms, utilities, and local governments - to accelerate market adoption and unlock private sector follow-on funding.
+The office will look to develop clean energy demonstration projects with organizations— including tech developers, EPC firms, utilities, and local governments—to accelerate market adoption and unlock private sector follow-on funding.

 Loan Programs Office: After navigating past and proving demonstration-scale, it’s time to scale fully to commercial-level deployment.
-Often at this stage, operators face the chicken and egg dilemma where no financiers are willing to fund the first commercial-scale project - as experienced firsthand by Rob Hanson from Monolith in our previous interview, “raising $40-50m for a pilot with a lot of promise is relatively easy.
+Often at this stage, operators face the chicken and egg dilemma where no financiers are willing to fund the first commercial-scale project—experienced firsthand by Rob Hanson from Monolith in our previous interview, “raising $40-50m for a pilot with a lot of promise is relatively easy.
 Raising $100-300m for a commercial unit, which doesn’t have great economics on its own, is much harder.”
-Big banks and lenders demand “bankability”, which only comes with proving project scalability and replicability.
+Big banks and lenders demand “bankability,” which only comes with proving project scalability and replicability.

-The DOE’s Loan Programs Office is open for business and ready with $40B to back large-scale energy projects.
-Says LPO Director Jigar Shah, “There are many areas that are mature from a technology standpoint but not mature from an access to capital standpoint — that’s a nexus where there’s a clear mandate for LPO to participate.”
+The DOE’s Loan Programs Office is open for business and ready with $390B to back large-scale energy projects.
+LPO Director Jigar Shah says, “There are many areas that are mature from a technology standpoint but not mature from an access to capital standpoint—that’s a nexus where there’s a clear mandate for LPO to participate.”

 The LPO has a unique suite of capital within the broader ecosystem, with a mandate to issue debt vs grants (read: LPO expects repayment).
 LPO’s loans and loan guarantees are designed to fill the gap in funding commercial deployment, serving as a bridge to bankability for innovative climate technologies before private lenders are willing to step in.
-Startups that make it through the LPO’s intensive diligence often can come out the other side with a stamp of approval to accelerate raising follow-on private sector funding.
-Currently, LPO’s authority consists of billions across three programs: Innovative Clean Energy (Title 17), Advanced Technology Vehicles Manufacturing, and Tribal Energy.
+Startups that make it through the LPO’s intensive diligence often come out the other side with a stamp of approval to accelerate raising follow-on private sector funding.
+Currently, LPO’s authority consists of billions across five programs: Innovative Clean Energy (Title 17), Advanced Technology Vehicles Manufacturing, Carbon Dioxide Transportation Infrastructure (CIFIA), Energy Infrastructure Reinvestment (EIR), and Tribal Energy.

 LPO’s target universe:

-Climate technologies which stand to benefit: hydrogen, long-duration storage, carbon capture, advanced nuclear power, biofuels, transmission lines, offshore wind projects, energy efficiency, virtual power plants, and EV and battery manufacturing
+Climate technologies that stand to benefit: hydrogen, long-duration storage, carbon capture, advanced nuclear power, biofuels, transmission lines, offshore wind projects, energy efficiency, virtual power plants, and EV and battery manufacturing

 Announced projects so far: